cotes2020/jekyll-theme-chirpy/_posts/Lab/CloudCTF/2021-01-24-CloudGoat.md

   - to fetch other data on the proxy server such as the IAM credential.
   - exploit reverse-proxy server with overly permissive configuration
   - to reach internal applications that we can't reach otherwise.
-  - get's even more severe in cloud resources because of "Instance Metadata".
+  - gets even more severe in cloud resources because of "Instance Metadata".
     - EC2 instance metadata service (IMDS)
     - Instance metadata is data about your instance that use to configure or manage the running instance.
     - Instance metadata can be accessed at the IP address 169.254.169.254, a link-local address and is valid only from the instance.